Destinations Greece The Cyclades Paros

 Must orderfried calamari + grilled whole sardines

-A family taverna on Agios Dimitrios Beach — a small cove a 5-minute walk east of Naoussa — that doesn't have a website and doesn't need one.
-A few tables on the water, a hand-written daily list, the kind of place locals send you when you ask where they actually eat.
-The fried calamari is the textbook version (golden, light, not chewy); the sardines are grilled whole; the salad is whatever the garden gave them this week.
+A family taverna on a small beach cove a short walk from Naoussa — a few tables on the water, a hand-written daily list, the kind of place locals send you when you ask where they actually eat.
+The fried calamari is the textbook version, golden and not chewy; the sardines come grilled whole.
 Walk-ins; cash easier than card.

 Siparos